Nial26/ClearTax-Equation-Solver/README.md

 `python tester.py`

 ### Miscellaneous
 Please feel free to contact me for any issues or bugs!
+Also the Problem was pretty interesting, I enjoyed solving it!